This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Hiking: Tramuntana Mountains

 For those looking to get a little more active, the surrounding mountains of Valldemossa, the Tramuntana Mountains, which stretch along the whole west coast of the island, have plenty of hiking trails to enjoy for all levels.
+Or you could extend your city break into a one week Spanish trip hopping between all the idyllic hilltop towns.

 Local Flavours: Bodegas of Mallorca